 Both of my children love to read.
 We have read countless books together and they have read countless more on their own.
 That is why I surprised to learn that my daughter doesn’t enjoy her Language Arts classes.
 When I asked why not, she said it was because she has to write and she doesn’t like writing.
 I was astonished and said of course she liked writing.
 She insisted otherwise.
 I realized that as many books as we have read together, we haven’t written any stories together.
 It is no wonder writing feels foreign to her but I told her it can actually be a joy, especially creative writing.
 That is why I am so pleased today to welcome A.L.
 Tait, the author of The Mapmaker Chronicles to share how to write a great story.
 Not only does she inspire young readers, she also inspires young writers.
 Story writing for kids is a fun activity for kids as well as a valuable learning exercise.

 A.L.
 Tait is an Australian author of children’s fiction and her series, The Mapmaker Chronicles, is has just been published in the US in June 2017 by Kane/Miller Books.
 It is an adventure fantasy trilogy aimed at kids 9 and up, about a race to map the world – and a boy who really doesn’t want to go.
-You can read more about the series at themapmakerchronicles.com and more about A.L.
+You can read more about the series and more about A.L.
 Tait at allisontait.com.
-The books are for sale on the Kane Miller website.
-I am to have here share with us 10 pointers on how to write a great story.
+I am happy to have her share with us 10 pointers on how to write a great story.
 I think you will find these very useful in helping your children learn to enjoy story writing for kids and I just know you love reading the stories and books they write!

 Story Writing For Kids: 10 Pointers On How To Write A Great Story